Green-Software-Foundation/state-of-green-software/src/pages/business-case.md

-According to the SOGS survey, 92% of software practitioners are concerned about climate change [Link to Insight 7].
+According to the SOGS survey, [92% of software practitioners are concerned about climate change](/insights/92-percent-of-software-practitioners-are-concerned-about-climate-change/).
 Because sustainability is important to employees, especially millennials and younger generations, it will be a crucial aspect of employee recruitment and retention for companies.

 According to a [2019 study](https://www.fastcompany.com/90306556/most-millennials-would-take-a-pay-cut-to-work-at-a-sustainable-company) conducted by Fast Company, 40% of millennials said they have chosen to work for an employer before because of their strong sustainability performance.
 30% of respondents also said they had chosen to leave a job because of poor sustainability performance.
-[Link to Insight 11].
+[Sustainability is key for employee recruitment and retention](/insights/sustainability-is-key-for-employee-recruitment-and-retention/).